 *A family member includes a child, parent, spouse, registered domestic partner, grandparent, grandchild, or sibling.

 The WUSD will require satisfactory medical documentation to receive the additional 40 hours of SPSL.
 The WUSD reserves the right to require an additional COVID-19 test on the fifth (5th) day or after the initial positive test.

-COVID-19 Supplemental Paid Sick Leave Notice